root-project/web/manual/roofit/index.md

 ### Signal and background model

-Taking a Gaussian PDF, the following example constructs a one-dimensional PDF with a Gaussian signal component and a `ARGUS` phase space background component.<br/>All individual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) are all created individually by calling the constructors directly.
+Taking a Gaussian PDF, the following example constructs a one-dimensional PDF with a Gaussian signal component and an [ARGUS](https://en.wikipedia.org/wiki/ARGUS_distribution) background component.<br/>All individual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) are all created individually by calling the constructors directly.

 {% highlight C++ %}
-   #include "RooRealVar.h"
-   #include "RooConstVar.h"
-   #include "RooGaussian.h"
-   #include "RooArgusBG.h"
-   #include "RooAddPdf.h"
-   #include "RooDataSet.h"
-   #include "RooPlot.h"
+// Put this in a file called runArgusModel.C and run it with root.

+void runArgusModel()
+{
    using namespace RooFit;

-   void runArgusModel() {
    // Observable:
-   RooRealVar mes("mes","m_{ES} (GeV)",5.20,5.30);
+   RooRealVar mes("mes", "m_{ES} (GeV)", 5.20, 5.30);

    // Parameters:
-   RooRealVar sigmean("sigmean","B^{#pm} mass",5.28,5.20,5.30);
-   RooRealVar sigwidth("sigwidth","B^{#pm} width",0.0027,0.001,1.);
+   RooRealVar sigmean("sigmean", "B^{#pm} mass", 5.28, 5.20, 5.30);
+   RooRealVar sigwidth("sigwidth", "B^{#pm} width", 0.0027, 0.001, 1.);

    // Build a Gaussian PDF:
-   RooGaussian signalModel("signal","signal PDF",mes,sigmean,sigwidth);
+   RooGaussian signalModel("signal", "signal PDF", mes, sigmean, sigwidth);

    // Build Argus background PDF:
-   RooRealVar argpar("argpar","argus shape parameter",-20.0,-100.,-1.);
+   RooRealVar argpar("argpar", "argus shape parameter", -20.0, -100., -1.);
-   RooArgusBG background("background","Argus PDF",mes,RooConst(5.291),argpar);
+   RooArgusBG background("background", "Argus PDF", mes, RooConst(5.291), argpar);

    // Construct a signal and background PDF:
-   RooRealVar nsig("nsig","#signal events",200,0.,10000);
-   RooRealVar nbkg("nbkg","#background events",800,0.,10000);
-   RooAddPdf model("model","g+a",RooArgList(signalModel,background),RooArgList(nsig,nbkg));
+   RooRealVar nsig("nsig", "#signal events", 200, 0., 10000);
+   RooRealVar nbkg("nbkg", "#background events", 800, 0., 10000);
+   RooAddPdf model("model", "g+a", {signalModel, background}, {nsig, nbkg});

-// The PDF is used to generate an un-binned toy data set, then the PDF is fit to that data set using an un-binned maximum likelihood fit.
+   // The PDF is used to generate an un-binned toy data set, then the PDF is
+   // fit to that data set using an un-binned maximum likelihood fit.
    // Then the data are visualized with the PDF overlaid.

-// Generate a toy MC sample from composite PDF:
+   // Generate a toy MC sample from composite PDF: std::unique_ptr<RooDataSet> data{model.generate(mes, 2000)};
-   RooDataSet *data = model.generate(mes, 2000);

    // Perform extended ML fit of composite PDF to toy data: model.fitTo(*data);

+   // Create a RooPlot to draw on.
+We don't manage the memory of the returned
+   // pointer.
+Instead we let it leak such that the plot still exists at the end of
+   // the macro and we can take a look at it.
+   RooPlot *mesframe = mes.frame();

-// Plot toy data and composite PDF overlaid:
+   // Plot toy data and composite PDF overlaid: data->plotOn(mesframe);
-   RooPlot* mesframe = mes.frame();
-   data->plotOn(mesframe);
    model.plotOn(mesframe);
    model.plotOn(mesframe, Components(background), LineStyle(ELineStyle::kDashed));